JetBrains/lets-plot-kotlin/README.md

 <a id="inst"></a>
 #### Installation

-in Jupyter notebook with Kotlin Kernel Lets-Plot library is available out-of-the-box.

-To install Kotlin Kernel and OpenJdk into Conda environment run the following command:
+In Jupyter notebook with a Kotlin Kernel, Lets-Plot library is available out-of-the-box.
+To install Kotlin Kernel and OpenJDK into a Conda environment, run the following command:

 ```shell script
 conda install kotlin-jupyter-kernel -c jetbrains
 ```

-To find more information about Jupyter Kotlin kernel check the [Kotlin kernel for Jupyter/iPython](https://github.com/Kotlin/kotlin-jupyter) project.
+For more information about Jupyter Kotlin kernel, see the [Kotlin kernel for Jupyter/iPython](https://github.com/Kotlin/kotlin-jupyter) project.

 <a id="start"></a>
 #### Quickstart in Jupyter

-In Jupyter create a new notebook and choose the kernel - `kotlin`.
+- In Jupyter create a new notebook and choose the kernel - `kotlin`.

-To evaluate the plotting capabilities of Lets-Plot, add the following code to a Jupyter notebook:
+- Add the following code to a Jupyter notebook:
 ```
 %use lets-plot
 ```